yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 while we rely on your ability to
 [discover problems creatively]({% pst 2014/apr/2014-04-13-bugs-are-welcome %}).

-Thus, if your Github account is empty and your CV doesn't position you as "an active contributor to Linux kernel" (yeah, why not?), I immediately lose interest.
-On the other hand, when I see a 100+ stars project in your Github account, I get excited and ready to offer a higher rate.
+Thus, if your GitHub account is empty and your CV doesn't position you as "an active contributor to Linux kernel" (yeah, why not?), I immediately lose interest.
+On the other hand, when I see a 100+ stars project in your GitHub account, I get excited and ready to offer a higher rate.

 ## Geographic Location